-If you are looking for a job while smoking weed recreationally, the weed part of that equation is a bad idea.
+If you are looking for a job while smoking weed recreationally, the weed part of that equation may be a bad idea.
+It’s officially the 2020s, and more and more states are decriminalizing marijuana, but many employers still won’t hire people who smoke weed recreationally.
 Fifty-seven percent of employers conduct drug tests on all candidates.
 If you want a job, smoking weed seriously limits your job choices and faking a drug test isn’t easy or foolproof.

 That said, you can apply for jobs that don’t drug test, but why limit yourself, your career and your future?

 A lot of Americans smoke weed, and a majority of businesses perform drug tests.
 In other words, it’s only a matter of time before a weed habit clashes with a desire to find (or keep) a job.

 If you’re beginning your job search, you may have a lot of questions about how weed will affect your ability to find and keep that new job.